sharontherese/latin-mass-funeral/content/music/index.md

 +++

+_Detail of an historiated initial 'C'(antate Domino), at the beginning of Psalm 97.
+Breviary, Use of Sarum with Norwich variants ('The Stowe Breviary').
+British Library._

 # About

 The ideal music _setting_ for the Mass is _gregorian chant_, followed by _polyphony_.
 In a sung _Latin Mass_, or _high Mass_, what is sung are the _propers_ and _ordinaries_.
 Historically, hymns were discouraged in the Mass.
 Your Latin Mass wedding music will depend mostly on the musical resources available to your church.